tchajed/sys-verif-docker/DEVELOPING.md

 Builds can take 10-20min and pushing can take 20min.

-Choose the next version number in the below script.
+Remember to bump the version number in the below script.

 ```sh
 docker buildx build -t tchajed/sys-verif:latest src --platform linux/arm64,linux/amd64